vpakarinen/vpakarinen/README.md

 ### Hi there 👋 my name is Ville Pakarinen

-I'm an AI and machine learning enthusiast from Finland, focusing on building applications using Python and Javascript.
+AI and machine learning enthusiast from Finland, focusing on building applications using Python and Javascript.

 ## Projects